kourosh-ysfn/TesLang-compiler/README.md

 # TesLang-Compiler
-Final Project of 'Basics of compiler design' University Course
+Final Project of 'Basics of Compiler Design' University Course